 Module overview

-The aims of this module are to explore some central issues about the relationship between action, reason, and ethics.
-Questions we shall consider may include: What is an action?
-What is it to act intentionally?
-What are reasons for action?
+This module will explore some central issues about rationality, responsibility, and ethics.
+Questions we shall consider may include: What is it to act?
+Are all actions motivated by desire?
+Do we act only in pursuit of what we deem good?
+What is involved in acting rationally, or for a good reason?
 Do all, some, or none of our reasons depend on our desires?
 Do moral considerations necessarily provide reasons for action, or is there sometimes most reason to be immoral?
 What is it to act for the right reasons?
 What makes our actions worthy of praise or blame?
+When does ignorance excuse?

 Aims and Objectives